 Before food can be eaten, it must be grown.
 The Healthy Sprouts 4-H program teaches youth how to care for soil, plant seeds and grow a healthy garden.
 Agricultural experts share information about different job opportunities every week.

-“There is a huge movement with the pandemic where people want to feel food secure in their own lives,” says Nicole Kudrie, Extension 4-H educator in North St. Louis County.
+“There is a huge movement with the pandemic where people want to feel food secure in their own lives,” says Nicole Kudrle, Extension 4-H educator in North St. Louis County.
 “Our local greenhouses can’t keep things in stock.
 People want to grow their own food.”

 4-H has been running Healthy Sprouts for three years.
 Youth would meet and care for a personal garden bed in the Virginia greenhouse or the MN Discovery Center in Chisolm.
 Now that the program is online, they are growing gardens at home.

-“We gave them a suggestion list, but we allowed them to pick whatever they wanted,” says Kudrie.
+“We gave them a suggestion list, but we allowed them to pick whatever they wanted,” says Kudrle.
 “We have the whole gamut – tomatoes, peas, strawberries, beans.
 We have some kids growing popcorn.
 We hope they will donate any excess food to local food shelves.”

 By offering the program online, Extension was able to expand the audience from a limit of 20 from the immediate area to 70 from several counties.